 The revolver’s cylinder stores the ammunition and allows it to fire multiple times before having to reload.
 On the other hand, semi-automatic pistol stores each round in a magazine built into the handgrip.

-A semi-automatic pistol can hold up to fifteen rounds of ammunition in the magazine, and some can even hold up to twenty-three rounds of ammo!
-In the semi-automatic pistol type, you will find three varying sizes of handguns, namely full-sized, compact, and sub-compact.
+A semi-automatic pistol can hold up to fifteen rounds of ammunition in the magazine, and some of them can even hold up to twenty-three rounds of ammunition!
+In the semi-automatic pistol type, you will find three different sizes of handguns, namely the full size, the compact, and the sub compact.

 The Most Popular Semi-Automatic Ammunition Calibers